 Countries that do not accept IDPs

-Tonga, China and Samoa do not accept IDPs or current New Zealand driving licences.
+Anguilla, Antigua, Cambodia, Cayman Islands, China, Myanmar, Niue, Samoa, Tonga and Windward Islands do not accept IDPs or current New Zealand driving licences.
 However a Visitor's Driving Licence can be obtained after arrival.
 You will be required to provide a current New Zealand driving licence to the authorities and pay a Visitor's Driving Licence fee.